The Bankruptcy Process

 Regardless of whether the original chapter 13 plan remains intact or an amended plan is filed, our office attends a second hearing, referred to as a Confirmation Hearing, with the chapter 13 trustee before a bankruptcy judge in Denver to determine whether a confirmable chapter 13 plan exists.
 At this point, the plan may either be confirmed on the spot or the judge may order an amendment to the plan for a variety of reasons.
 Assuming the plan is confirmed, the debtor will make regular monthly plan payments for the duration of the plan, until the discharge order enters.
 (Over 90% of our chapter 13 plans are confirmed by the court.)

-The Law Office of David M. Serafin will guide you through the seemingly myriad and confusing bankruptcy process under the new laws in Colorado.
-An experienced Denver bankruptcy lawyer, David M. Serafin will provide you with top notch advice as to your rights.
+The Law Office of David M. Serafin will guide you through the seemingly myriad and confusing bankruptcy process under the new bankruptcy laws in Colorado.
+An experienced Denver bankruptcy and debt relief lawyer, David M. Serafin will provide you with top notch advice as to your rights.